vrchatapi/vrchatapi.github.io/GettingStarted.md

 # VRChat API Documentation

 !> **Super Important!** Using this API is allowed for non malicious usage.
-Just don't abuse the API and they won't restrict it.
+Abuse of the API may result in account termination!

 ?> These docs are for SDK version `2018.05.04.09.53` and build tag `build-18-05-18-noah-salmon`